Nuestra Señora de Candelaria Parish Church (Mabitac): History

 Mabitac was under the patronage of Nuestra Señora de Candelaria or the Our Lady of Candles.
 The image of Nuestra Señora de Candelaria was commissioned between 1599 and 1600 by the alferez, Don Cristobal Mercado for Paco Church.
-After three years, in 1603, it was first brought to a hospital-chapel in Los Banos.
+After three years, in 1603, it was first brought to a hospital-chapel in Los Baños.
 It was transferred to Siniloan in 1615 upon the request of Father Juan Miguel de Talavera to his superior, Father Blas de la Madre de Dios.
 His plan was to place it on a little mount between Inaguasan and Galoy, two barrios of Siniloan, in aid of unification around his place.
 The people of Mabitac sought the image to be placed in Mabitac and was enthroned to their town in that same year.

 The first church of Mabitac was the aforementioned church between the two barrios of Siniloan.
 Due to flooding, the Franciscans transferred the church on top of Calvary or Kalbaryo Hill in 1618 and made it out of stone.
 Originally, the church only had 96 steps but further improvements increased it to more than 120 steps.
 It was seriously damaged during the 1880 earthquake and repaired under the supervision of Father Antonio de la Fuente and again severely damaged during the 1937 earthquake.